Eggcorn

 An eggcorn is the alteration of a word or phrase through the mishearing or reinterpretation of one or more of its elements, creating a new phrase that is plausible when used in the same context.

-Thus, an eggcorn is an unexpectedly fitting or creative malapropism.
+The term (originally 2 words egg corn) was coined in September 2003 by Geoffrey Pullum in response to an article by Mark Liberman on the website Language Log.
+The article discussed the case of a woman who had used the phrase egg corn for acorn, and noted that this type of substitution lacked a name.
+Pullum suggested using egg corn as a label.

+Language change

 Eggcorns often arise as people attempt to make sense of a stock phrase that uses a term unfamiliar to them, as for example replacing "Alzheimer's disease" with "old-timers' disease", or William Shakespeare's "to the manner born" with "to the manor born".
-The autological word "eggcorn" is itself an eggcorn, derived from acorn.

-Language change

-Eggcorns arise when people attempt to use analogy and logic to make sense of an expression – often a stock one – that includes a term that is not meaningful to them.
+Eggcorns often arise when people attempt to use analogy and logic to make sense of an expression – often a stock one – that includes a term that is not meaningful to them by swapping in a similar-sounding word that is more familiar.
 For example, the stock expression "in one fell swoop" might be replaced by "in one foul swoop", the infrequently used adjective "fell" (for "fierce", "cruel", or "terrible") being replaced with the more common word "foul" in order to convey the cruel/underhand meaning of the phrase as the speaker understands it.

 Eggcorns are of interest to linguists as they not only show language changing in real time, but can also shed light on how and why the change occurs.

-Etymology

-The term egg corn (later contracted into one word, eggcorn) was coined by professor of linguistics Geoffrey Pullum in September 2003 in response to an article by Mark Liberman on the website Language Log, a group blog for linguists.
-In his article, Liberman discussed the case of a woman who had used the phrase egg corn for acorn, and he noted that this specific type of substitution lacked a name.
-Pullum suggested using egg corn itself as a label.